sciZer0/newdiscoveries/c/README.md

 Please pay attention that

-the “Target” (in the formula) is namely Target Acceleration associated with the given Force, but not Real Acceleration of the pushed object
+the “Target” (in the formula) is namely Target Acceleration associated with the given Force, but not Real Acceleration of the pushed object,

 and also that